grellyd/grellyddotcom/content/_index.md

 This page is under construction.
 Please excuse the mess.

-In the meantime, connect with me!
+In the meantime, take a look at my [resume](/resume) and connect with me!

  * [Github](https://github.com/grellyd)
  * [LinkedIn](https://www.linkedin.com/in/grellyd/)